Alamofire/AlamofireImage/README.md

 ##### Setting Ideal Capacity Limits

-Determining the ideal the in-memory and on-disk capacity limits of the `NSURLCache` and `AutoPurgingImageCache` requires a bit of forethought.
+Determining the ideal the in-memory and on-disk capacity limits of the `URLCache` and `AutoPurgingImageCache` requires a bit of forethought.
 You must carefully consider your application's needs, and tailor the limits accordingly.
 By default, the combination of caches offers the following storage capacities:

 - 150 MB of on-disk storage
 - 20 MB of in-memory original image data storage
 - 100 MB of in-memory storage of filtered image content
 - 60 MB preferred memory capacity after purge of filtered image content

-> If you do not use image filters, it is advised to set the memory capacity of the `NSURLCache` to zero to avoid storing the same content in-memory twice.
+> If you do not use image filters, it is advised to set the memory capacity of the `URLCache` to zero to avoid storing the same content in-memory twice.

 #### Duplicate Downloads